Pope Clement V: Relations with Rome

-In March 1309, the entire papal court moved from Poitiers to the Comtat Venaissin, around the city of Avignon.
+On 9 March 1309, after several years wandering Provence and Gascony, Clement settled the curia at the Dominican priory in Avignon.
+The city, ruled by Charles II, count of Provence and a papal vassal, neighbored the Comtat Venaissin.
 This move, actually to Carpentras, the capital of the territory, was justified at the time by French apologists on grounds of security, since Rome, where the dissensions of the Roman aristocrats and their armed militia had reached a nadir and the Basilica di San Giovanni in Laterano had been destroyed in a fire, was unstable and dangerous.
-But the decision proved the precursor of the long Avignon Papacy, the "Babylonian captivity" (1309–77), in Petrarch's phrase.
+But the decision proved the precursor of the long Avignon Papacy, the "Babylonian captivity of the papacy", in Petrarch's phrase.

 Clement V's pontificate was also a disastrous time for Italy.
 The Papal States were entrusted to a team of three cardinals, but Rome, the battleground of the Colonna and Orsini factions, was ungovernable.
 In 1310, the Holy Roman Emperor Henry VII entered Italy, established the Visconti as vicars in Milan, and was crowned by Clement V's legates in Rome in 1312 before he died near Siena in 1313.

 In Ferrara, which was taken into the Papal States to the exclusion of the Este family, papal armies clashed with the Republic of Venice and its populace.
 When excommunication and interdict failed to have their intended effect, Clement V preached a crusade against the Venetians in May 1309, declaring that Venetians captured abroad might be sold into slavery, like non-Christians.

 Later career and death

-In his relations to the Empire, Clement was an opportunist.
-He refused to use his full influence in favour of the candidacy of Charles of Valois, brother of Philip IV, lest France became too powerful; and recognized Henry of Luxemburg, whom his representatives crowned emperor at the Lateran in 1312.
+In his relations with the Holy Roman Empire, Clement was an opportunist.
+He refused to use his full influence to support the candidacy of Charles of Valois, brother of Philip IV, lest France became too powerful; and recognized Henry of Luxemburg, whom his representatives crowned emperor at the Lateran in 1312.
 When Henry, however, came into conflict with Robert of Naples, Clement supported Robert and threatened the emperor with excommunication and interdict.
-But the crisis passed with the unexpected death of Henry.
+However, the crisis passed with Henry's unexpected death.

 Other remarkable incidents of Clement V's reign include his violent repression of the Dulcinians in Lombardy, which he considered a heresy, and his promulgation of the Clementine Constitutions in 1313.

 Clement died on 20 April 1314.
 According to one account, while his body was lying in state, a thunderstorm arose during the night and lightning struck the church where his body lay, setting it on fire.
-(Note: Menache states a fire started and does not mention lightning) The fire was so intense that by the time it was extinguished, the Pope's body had been all but destroyed.
-He was buried at the collegiate church in Uzeste close to his birthplace in Villandraut as laid down in his will.
+(Note: Menache states a fire started and does not mention lightning) The fire was so intense that by the time it was extinguished, the pope's body had been all but destroyed.
+He was buried at the collegiate church in Uzeste close to his birthplace in Villandraut, as laid down in his will.